NVS-SK/AI-Representative/docs/prd.md

 ## Problem statement: Individuals today are represented online through scattered profiles, resumes, chats, and social posts, but none of these capture who they really are or how they think.
 As a result, people repeatedly explain themselves to friends, clients, or hiring managers and lack a personal memory system to track their own growth, skills, and updates over time.

 ## Objectives: Enable individuals to create a personal AI representative that reflects their identity and communication style.
 Reduce repetitive self-explanation by allowing others to interact with that representative.
 Provide a personal memory system where users can store, update, and track their growth and life updates over time.
-Create a personal onboarding assessment to capture personality, preferences, goals, values, and communication style.
+Create a personal onboarding assessment to capture identity, knowledge, personality, and communication style.
 Ensure secure, user-controlled data and permissions.

 ## Target users: individuals, students, professionals, and developers needing API integration.